● ‘Magnetic force’is the force

-Calculate the pressure exerted the elephant’s foot the floor,
+ground than the elephant.
+Calculate the pressure exerted the shoe the floor (assuming the

 Pressure